“Good morning. Would you like some coffee?”

 The Later Years

 As the 2000’s wore on, Tom began seriously considering a major change to his life and business.
 One set of reasons was financial.
 Tom realized he wasn’t getting any younger, and needed to start planning for some kind of retirement.
-It was also getting increasingly expensive to heat and cool five storeys of retail and storage space.
+It was also getting increasingly expensive to heat and cool five stories of retail and storage space.
 Developers had been after him to buy his building on Harney Street to make condos out of them, and were offering a million dollars.
 By selling, he could relieve himself of the overhead, provide himself with some retirement funds, and most importantly, provide for Judy, who as his partner in the store hadn’t seen much yield from it over the years.

 For another thing, he was disappointed with the direction the Old Market seemed to be taking.
 It seemed to be turning from a district of shops and galleries that catered to artists and the intelligentsia, and seemed instead to be drifting toward being an area of bars and restaurants catering to frat boys and other young drunks.
 Formerly, he had made it a practice, on warm nights, to set up chairs in which to sit out on the sidewalk in front of the door.
 But those of us who would do this began to be fearful of the roving bands of belligerent drunks who were roaming the streets between bars.
 When we would stay inside, we could see them urinating in the planters or on the sculptures that stood by the doors.